Highlights for bumetanide

-- Bumetanide oral tablet is only available as a generic drug.
-There is no brand-name version.
+- Bumetanide oral tablet is available as a brand-name and generic drug.
+The brand name is Bumex.

 - Bumetanide comes in two forms: oral tablet, and intramuscular and intravenous (IV) injection, which is only given by a healthcare provider.